tjwoodall/self-assessment-individual-details-api/README.md

 ## Development Setup

-Run from the console using: `sbt run` (starts on port NNNN by default)
+Run from the console using: `sbt run` (starts on port 7790 by default)

 Start the service manager profile: `sm2 --start MTDFB_SA`